abarax/abarax.github.com/content/tor-hidden-services.md

     > sudo /etc/init.d/tor restart

 Inside the /home/ubuntu/tor/hidden_service directory you will now find two files, a private_key file and a hostname file.
-Inside the *private_key file is your services' private key and is vitally important to keep safe.
-Inside your hosname file is the address which you can disseminate to users of your annonymous service, in my case it is [mtq7eecokwr5kn22.onion](mtq7eecokwr5kn22.onion).
+Inside the *private_key* file is your services' private key and is vitally important to keep safe.
+Inside your host name file is the address which you can disseminate to users of your anonymous service, in my case it is [mtq7eecokwr5kn22.onion](mtq7eecokwr5kn22.onion).

 ![Our service is now hidden](static/images/minitwit-hidden-service.png)

 This address uniquely identifies our service and allows users to access the service on the TOR network just as a domain name would on the internet.
-Fire up your TOR client and follow my link above and you can create a completely annonymous minitwit account and post annonymous minitwits till your heart is content.
+Fire up your TOR client and follow my link above and you can create a completely anonymous minitwit account and post anonymous minitwits till your heart is content.

-Well, thats all for now, I hope some of you found it interesting.
+Well, that is all for now, I hope some of you found it interesting.
 Please feel free to give feedback.